Dec 27, 2011 – Herent, Belgium

 An estimated 14,000 excess deaths in the United States are linked to the radioactive fallout from the disaster at the Fukushima nuclear reactors in Japan, according to a major new article in the December 2011 edition of the International Journal of Health Services.
 This is the first peer-reviewed study published in a medical journal documenting the health hazards of Fukushima.
 Authors Joseph Mangano and Janette Sherman note that their estimate of 14,000 excess U.S. deaths in the 14 weeks after the Fukushima meltdowns is comparable to the 16,500 excess deaths in the 17 weeks after the Chernobyl meltdown in 1986.
 The rise in reported deaths after Fukushima was largest among U.S. infants under age one.
 The 2010-2011 increase for infant deaths in the spring was 1.8 percent, compared to a decrease of 8.37 percent in the preceding 14 weeks. [...]”
 Continue reading: http://www.marketwatch.com/story/medical-journal-article-14000-us-deaths-tied-to-fukushima-reactor-disaster-fallout-2011-12-19

-This adds weight to the European Committee on Radiation Risk’s findings for assessing the health effects of radioactive fallout.
+See also the European Committee on Radiation Risk’s findings @ assessing the health effects of radioactive fallout.

 About the U.S. Environmental Protection Agency (EPA)’s monitoring it states: ”[...] the 2011 EPA reports cannot be used with confidence for any comprehensive assessment of temporal trends and spatial patterns of U.S. environmental radiation levels originating in Japan. [...]”